 Although the $20,000 threshold applies, Big Case Management for appeals to the Ontario Court of Appeal and the Supreme Court of Canada has a separate process.

-If you believe a matter is likely to qualify, you should forward a letter to LAO's provincial office (Attention: Big Case Management Appeals).
-The letter should set out the details concerning the appeal.
+If you believe a matter is likely to qualify, forward a letter to LAO's provincial office to the attention of Big Case Management Appeals.
+The letter should set out the details concerning the appeal and include the length of the original trial.
 It should also include supporting documentation such as the original opinion letter, and appropriate time requirements to complete the appeal.